isensystech/E-Stop/README.md

 ## Protocol

 The system uses the EasyTransfer library for packet-based communication.
-Future versions will implement the full transaction protocol defined in the code for runtime configuration.
+The data structure contains a single byte indicating the relay states based on switch inputs from the transmitter.

 ## Contributing